“Other major considerations of maintenance therapy revolve around concerns for toxicity including second malignancies..”

 The five most common side effects are also the five most common causes of death for mm survivors.
 See the post below.

 The answer, again in my opinion, is for NDMM patients to minimize toxic therapies as much as possible while including non-toxic MM therapies.
+This includes maintenance therapy.
 I consider integrative therapies in this as well- integrative therapies shown to enhance the efficacy of conventional chemotherapy.

 Let me know if you have any questions.
 Good luck,